 In the most basic terms, the analyzer uses a high-energy heated element to generate a beam of broad-band IR light with a known intensity (measured during instrument calibration).
 This beam is directed through a multi-pass cell filled with sample gas.
-The sample cell uses mirrors at each end to reflect the IR beam back and forth through the sample gas a number of times (see Figure 6-1).
+The sample cell uses mirrors at each end to reflect the IR beam back and forth through the sample gas a number of times to generate a 2.5 meter absorption path (see Figure 6-1).
+This length was chosen to give the analyzer maximum sensitivity to fluctuations in CO2 density.